Remember back when Facebook pages were simple places where you could Like a business to follow them?

 Video is an extraordinarily effective way to get your message across.
 It’s what your customers want.
 In fact, 4 times as many consumers would rather watch a video about a product or service than read about it.

 Check out this infographic full of video stats for perspective:

 Facebook is not only a place to post videos.
-It’s also been incorporating video into its different functionalities.
+It’s also been incorporating video into its different functionalities, like the Facebook cover.

 You can now have profile videos, and what is really cool are cover videos.
 This lets you provide an immersive experience to the people who come to check out your business page.